ckirch8/ckirch8.github.io/docs/_posts/2020-09-22-NFL-touch-shares-week-2.markdown

 # Bills

-Still no clear RB1 from the backfield with Singletary and Moss splitting carries once again, though singletary did log 2 mor attempts for what it's worth.
+Still no clear RB1 from the backfield with Singletary and Moss splitting carries once again, though Singletary did log 2 more attempts for what it's worth.
 Diggs, Brown, and Beasly had similar opportunities as last week.

 # Dolphins

 Miles Gaskin seems to have emerged as the main guy in the backfield, leading in carries and by far in targets and receptions.
 The team still seems to be spreading the attempts around but Gaskin has been the sole pass catcher.
 With 46 targets to go around, Mike Gesicki and Isaiah Ford had the most opportunities now 1 and 2 on the season in target shares with Parker falling to 3rd.
-This was the emergence of Gesicki people were hoping for drafting him as a sleeper, and Frod may be someone to watch.
+This was the emergence of Gesicki people were hoping for drafting him as a sleeper, and Ford may be someone to watch.
 Preston Williams fell behind those three only logging 5 targets vs 7 last week.

 # Jets

 With Crowder out Darnold spread the ball out a bit more.
 Braxton Berrios was the main beneficiary, not Herndon who many expected to feast in targets.
-Don't look for this to continue however when Cordwer comes back.
+Don't look for this to continue however when Crowder comes back.
 With Le'Veon hurt, Frank Gore dominated the backfield touches.

 ## AFC North